valtimo-platform/valtimo-documentation/reference/feature-toggles.md

 * **`enableTabManagement`**

   If enabled, tabs will be configured for each case type in the back-end.
+Enabled by default when not configured.
-For more information on this option, visit [this page ](/using-valtimo/case/case-tabs.md).
+  For more information on this option, visit
+  [this page ](/using-valtimo/case/case-tabs.md).
 If disabled, the tabs for each case type will be the same, and will be configured from the `AppModule`.
 For information on this option, visit [this page](/extending-valtimo/tabs/customizing-case-tabs.md).